gzeta-adv/algolia-woocommerce/README.md

 ## Prerequisites

-You must download and activate the Node.js version specified in [`.node-version`](.node-version).
+You must download and activate the Node.js version specified [here](.node-version).

 Copy the `.env.example` file to `.env` and fill in the necessary environment variables.

 ## Setup

-Clone the project using the GitHub client or Git:
+Clone the project or use it [as a template](https://github.com/new?template_name=algolia-woocommerce&template_owner=gzeta-adv):

 ```sh
 gh repo clone gzeta-adv/algolia-woocommerce